-- 1. Monitor city, county, regional, and state planning and programming activities to ensure that city, county, and regional plans and programs are included in the RTP to establish eligibility for state and federal funding Ongoing - 2.
-Review and update the current EDCTC RTP to include the latest data, transportation issues, RTP requirements, and mobility needs that may be reflected from the 2020 SACOG MTP/SCS and Caltrans CTP 2040 Regional Planning Goals As needed - 3.
-Analyze State of Good Repair needs and investments Ongoing - 4.
-Implement 2015-2035 RTP, in accordance with the revised RTP Guidelines and supplements, to include: a) current active transportation, transit, aviation, ITS, TDM, roadway, and freight transportation issues; b) goals, objectives, policies and safety operations enhancement performance measures; c) action element; d) financial element - Ongoing - 5.
+- 1. Monitor city, county, regional, and state planning and programming activities to ensure that city, county, and regional plans and programs are included in the RTP to establish eligibility for state and federal funding Monthly - 2.
+Review and update the current EDCTC RTP to include the latest data, transportation issues, RTP requirements, and mobility needs that may be reflected from the 2020 SACOG MTP/SCS and Caltrans CTP 2040 Regional Planning Goals July 2019-June 2020 - 3.
+Analyze State of Good Repair needs and investments Monthly - 4.
+Implement 2015-2035 RTP, in accordance with the revised RTP Guidelines and supplements, and update for 2020-2040 to include: a) active transportation, transit, aviation, TSM, ITS, TDM, roadway, public health and equity, climate adaptation, funding and freight transportation issues; b) policy element including goals, objectives, strategies and performance measures; c) action element; d) financial element July 2019-June 2020 - 5.
 Lend assistance to the member jurisdictions and EDCTA staff in the planning and programming process to meet mandated program requirements As needed - 6.
-Work with SACOG to prepare updates and amendments to the MTP and MTIP, including air quality conformity analyses As needed - 7.
-Work cooperatively with member jurisdictions, SACOG, and Caltrans to maintain and update population, employment, housing and traffic data, and projections Ongoing - 8.
-Coordinate, consult, and collaborate with the Shingle Springs Rancheria Tribal Government As needed
+Work with SACOG to prepare updates and amendments to the MTP and MTIP, including air quality conformity analyses Monthly - 7.
+Work cooperatively with member jurisdictions, SACOG, to maintain and update population, employment, housing and traffic data, and projections As needed

-9. Work in concert with the adopted EDCTC Public Participation Plan Strategies and Outreach - Ongoing
+- 8. Coordinate, consult, and collaborate with the Shingle Springs Rancheria Tribal Government As needed - 9.
+Work in concert with the adopted EDCTC Public Participation Plan Strategies and Outreach As needed

-- 1. RTP amendments and updates As needed - 2.
-2020 SACOG MTP that includes El Dorado County projects and priorities SACOG schedule - 3.
-Updated population, employment, housing, and traffic data Ongoing - 4.
-Amendments to the MTP and MTIP As needed - 5.
-Assistance to member agencies on RTP, MTP, and MTIP issues As needed - 6.
-Document Tribal government-to-government relations As needed - 7.
-Public participation and outreach, public meeting summaries and presentations, and social media, and website outreach notifications Ongoing
+- 1. RTP amendments and updates July 2019-June 2020 - 2.
+2020 SACOG MTP that includes El Dorado County projects and priorities February 2020 - 3.
+Updated population, employment, housing, and traffic data July 2019-September 2019 - 4.
+Amendments to the MTP and MTIP Monthly - 5.
+Assistance to member agencies on RTP, MTP, and MTIP issues Monthly - 6.
+Document Tribal government-to-government relations July 2019-June 2020 - 7.
+Public participation and outreach, public meeting summaries and presentations, and social media, and website outreach notifications July 2019-June 2020